 This is a category list of all my articles related to getting appliances repaired.
 The articles cover a wide range of related issues so it's well worth browsing through them.
 You might be surprised how interesting or useful some of them are.

-A look at the problem of waiting in all day for an engineer Most competitive repair companies and local engineers are very good at giving time-slot appointments these days.
-They try to work around our needs.
-But some are not.
-If your appliance is under a guarantee, or covered by a breakdown insurance (where you... continue reading.
+A look at the problem of waiting in all day for an engineer If you need to have an appliance engineer to fix your white goods appliance it can be very inconvenient.
+Most competitive repair companies and local engineers are very good at giving time-slot appointments these days.
+They try to work around our needs.... continue reading.

 This is a common threat when booking an appliance repair under guarantee or warranty.
 It’s usually even written in the instruction book.
 I try to view it as more of a threat that’s unlikely to be carried out or is unenforceable if challenged properly.
 However, many engineers will try to charge you.
 It’s an argument... continue reading.